Steve-Shao/TorchBSDE-Package/README.md

 ## Training Tips

 We focus on solving the HJB equation for control problems, where a reference policy is used to generate training data.
-For those with a math background (like us), we suggest following these key principles in training:
+For those with a math background (like us), we suggest following [this note](https://steve-shao.github.io/posts/2025/hyperparameter-tuning/) on how to tune the hyperparameters.
-1. Follow an engineering mindset:
-   - Use systematic, iterative refinement instead of single, analytical fixes.
-   - Focus on empirical evidence, not theoretical assumptions.
-2. Focus only on key metrics (e.g., policy performance) to simplify decision-making.
-3. Do in-depth, fact-based analysis:
-   - Isolate variables through controlled experiments.
-   - Focus only on facts.
-Seek the simplest explanation through first principles.
-4. Seek the most straightforward solutions:
-   - Implement direct fixes, not indirect, complex changes.
-   (e.g., use shape constraints to fix negative bid prices instead of a new network architecture)

-We have made a note on how to tune the hyperparameters.
-Please refer to [`hyperparameter-tuning.pdf`](hyperparameter-tuning-note/hyperparameter-tuning.pdf).

 ## Installation